Kaseya VSA Supply-Chain Ransomware Attack

 • Enable strong spam filters to prevent phishing emails from reaching end users.
 Filter emails containing executable files from reaching end users.

-• Implement a user training program and simulated attacks for spear phishing to discourage users from visiting malicious websites or opening malicious attachments and re-enforce the appropriate user responses to spear-phishing emails.
+• Implement a user training program and simulated attacks for spear phishing to discourage users from visiting malicious websites or opening malicious attachments and reinforce the appropriate user responses to spear-phishing emails.

 • Filter network traffic to prohibit ingress and egress communications with known malicious IP addresses.
 Prevent users from accessing malicious websites by implementing URL blocklists and/or allowlists.

-• Update software including operating systems, applications, and firmware on IT network assets, in a timely manner.
+• Update software, including operating systems, applications, and firmware, on IT network assets promptly.
 Consider using a centralized patch management system; use a risk-based assessment strategy to determine which OT network assets and zones should participate in the patch management program.

 • Implement regular data backup procedures on both the IT and OT networks.
-Backup procedures should be conducted on a frequent basis, tested regularly, and stored separately.
+Backup procedures should be conducted frequently, tested regularly, and stored separately.